bijoutrouvaille/klunk/README.md

 #### 1.1 Preprocessors and postprocessors

-beforeEach and afterEach execute in serial before and after each spec. topic and coda execute in serial once before and after each suite, respectively.
+beforeEach and afterEach execute serially before and after each spec. topic and coda execute in serial once before and after each suite, respectively.
 You can have multiple definitions of the same type per suite, they will execute serially, in order that they were defined.

 #### 1.2 Serial and parallel

 The preprocessors always wait to finish before specs begin to execute.
+The default mode is parallel.
 If the suite is set to run in serial mode, klunk will wait for each spec to finish before executing the next.
 Child suites always wait for the parent suite to finish before executing.
 The spec isn't finished until all its afterEach functions are finished, if provided.
 The suite isn't finished until all codas have executed in serial.

 #### 1.3 Context sharing and isolation